MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 #### Save sensitive data in .csv or .tsv format

-1. Identify the sensitive information you want to use to identify what you want to protect.
+1. Identify the sensitive information you want to use.
 Export the data to an app, such as Microsoft Excel, and save the file in a text file.
 The file can be saved in .csv (comma-separated values), .tsv (tab-separated values), or pipe-separated (|) format.
-The .tsv format is recommended in cases where your data values may have commas included in them (such as street addresses).
+The .tsv format is recommended in cases where your data values may included commas, such as street addresses.
 The data file can include a maximum of:
       - Up to 100 million rows of sensitive data
       - Up to 32 columns (fields) per data source